EmirDelicR/starter-pack-react/application/backend/README.md

 Follow instructions.

-If you have issue with permissions run:
+If you have an issue with permissions run:

 ```console
 sudo chmod 777 dump_data.sh